cnzekwe14/Project2/README.md

 Loading:

-    1. The 'Olympic_Country_Data.csv' dataset was imported and converted into a MongoDB database named 'Olympic_Country_Data' with a collection named 'all_olympics'.
+    1. The 'Olympic_Country_Data.csv' dataset was imported and converted into a MongoDB (non-relational) database named 'Olympic_Country_Data' with a collection named 'all_olympics'.
 These steps can be viewed in the 'Mogodb_Olympics.ipynb' file.

+Findings:

+    1. Initial findings indicate that there is a potential relationship between total number of Olympic medals a country has achieved and their Human Development Index groupings.
+This is observed by the top medal winning countries: US, the Soviet Union, and Great Britian also being in the 'Very High' Human Development group of the HDI dataset.
+However, greater analytical rigor should be applied to validate this initial observation.